julien-blanchard/phishy-phishy/README.md

 **Phishy Phishy!** is a simple library for the scraping of phishing websites.
 Its purpose is to help cybersecurity students and researchers create datasets that they can train various machine learning models on.

-**Phishy Phishy!** is written in [**TypeScript](https://www.typescriptlang.org/) and retrieves phishing urls directly from [OpenPhish](https://openphish.com/)'s *Community feed*.
+**Phishy Phishy!** is written in [**TypeScript**](https://www.typescriptlang.org/) and retrieves phishing urls directly from [OpenPhish](https://openphish.com/)'s *Community feed*.
 This approach comes with its pros and cons:

-* :x: The list of urls only gets updated every 12 hours.
+* :x: You'll only be getting new urls every 12 hours.
 * :white_check_mark: You don't need an API key to retrieve.

 **Disclaimer**: in order to use **Phishy Phishy!** you must first read and aknowledge **OpenPhish**'s [terms of use](https://openphish.com/terms.html).

 ## What you get

-After running
+After running the script, you'll find a freshly created JSON file at the root of your `phishyphishy` folder.
+This

 1. The url of the website.
 2. The x its `<title></title>` tags.